 Don’t forget about customers after subscription and single purchase.
 Drop by their inbox once in a while with your marketing newsletter, discount email, or new product details.

-Besides, growing your email list won’t accomplish anything if subscribers tend to opt out or disengage.
-To ensure lesser opt-outs, you can send them a follow-up email with a subject line like, “We miss you here at X” or “Here’s what you missed while you’re away,” etc.
+Besides, growing your email list won’t accomplish anything if subscribers tend to opt-out or disengage.
+To ensure lesser opt-outs, you can send them a follow-up email like, “We miss you here at X” “Here’s what you missed while you’re away,” etc.

 You can also include a discount for the customer’s purchase resume.
 Simply win them back!

 Find out some excellent follow-up email subject lines to engage customers with your emails

 11. Keep your customers notified

 Every action has to have some reaction, right?
 Well, email notifications are a sort of advance reaction which stems from a user action.
 If a user gets on board– you welcome them, they tweak any security settings– you alert them, and other user actions for which users need to be notified, you should send it too.

 Notifications are a powerful communication tool that creates a pathway for product teams to directly communicate with their customers.
 Moreover, notifications are probably the most influential tools that can be used by your company to drive more conversion and retain more customers.

 Mostly, notifications provide a great user experience to your customers and reinforce trust in your services from the users and help build long-lasting relationships between you and your customers.

 Seasonal sales emails and greetings are an important part of retail marketing.
 It enables retailers to communicate with their clients on a more personal level and establishes long-term relationships with them.